learn-co-curriculum/sinatra-fwitter-group-project/README.md

 Users should have a username, email, and password, and have many tweets.

-Tweets should have content, belong to a user.
+Tweets should have content and belong to a user.

 ### Associations